weixian-zhang/Azure-Workbench/tutorials/WorkbenchFeatures.md

 Ctrl+S saves diagram to Browser's localstorage.
 You can only save 1 copy, subsequent saving overrides the previous copy.

-**My Space**
+**Save to My Space**

 This is your personal space to store and manage your diagrams on Workbench,
-but you have to sign in using your Azure AD work account for this goodness.
+you have to sign in using Social or your Azure AD work account for this goodness.